Huaguiyuan/MoTe2PhaseChangeEnergy/data/thermal_properties/phonon/README.md

 for both 2H- and 1T'-MoTe2.

+The thermal properties are computed using a 2x2x1 supercell from the relaxed orthorhombic (2 f.u.) unit cells of 2H- and 1T'-MoTe2.
+The supercell is specified in `POSCAR`, while the original 2 f.u. cell is specified in `POSCAR-original`.

 ## Instructions for generating thermal data

 The instructions below apply to both folders; `2H` and `1Tp`